tingfengx/latex-quickboot-template/README.md

 - [letter](https://github.com/tingfengx/latex-quickboot-template/tree/master/letter)
 - [math](https://github.com/tingfengx/latex-quickboot-template/tree/master/math): Built upon the basic template, added some math packages and included some math enviornment demos.
 - [slides](https://github.com/tingfengx/latex-quickboot-template/tree/master/slides)
 - [xelatex](https://github.com/tingfengx/latex-quickboot-template/tree/master/xelatex): This was adapted from the TeXShop XeLaTeX embeded templates.
-It allows a lot of customizations and allows the typesetting of non-alphabetical languages, such as Chinese.
+It allows a lot of customizations and allows the typesetting of non-alphabetical languages, such as Chinese, Japanese et cetra.

 ## License
 This repo is licensed under the "Unlicense".